Skip to Main Content

 Why Do We Call These Focus Filters?

 At the risk of stating the obvious, every business is either growing or dying.
 To grow almost always means adding more people.
 As you grow, you want to help your people make good decisions on their own.
 This involves helping them understand what’s important to you as a company, which helps everyone focus.
-Each of the Core Agreements in your Vision is there to help you collectively focus.
+Each of the Core Agreements in your vision is there to help you collectively focus.

-As an example, if your UVP is great customer service, you want your people to appreciate the importance of meeting your Ideal Customer’s needs.
+As an example, if your CVP is great customer service, you want your people to appreciate the importance of meeting your Ideal Customer’s needs.
 As another example, if a non-Ideal Customer wants you to sell them something you don’t provide, your team members don’t have to worry about trying to make that customer happy.

 In short, a small set of explicit, coherent, and resonant Focus Filters helps us focus on things that matter and limit (hopefully reduce) the amount of energy we collectively allocate to working on things that don’t matter.